 Once the OIS has received these items, we will review your case to determine whether or not you meet the lawful eligibility requirements for an extension of your Form I-20.
 If eligible, the OIS will issue you a new, extended I-20 with a new program completion or expiration date.
 It will take the OIS approximately 10 business days to process extension requests.

 If you have any questions about the J-1 extension process, please contact the OIS.

-Only the spouse and minor children (under age 21) who accompany the J-1 visa holder to the U.S. may receive J-2 dependent status.
-Their eligibility to stay legally in the U.S., as well as to extend their stay, is contingent upon the J-1 visa holder maintaining his or her legal status and extending his or her program in a timely manner.
+Only the spouse and minor children (under age 21) who accompany the J-1 visa holder to the United States may receive J-2 dependent status.
+Their eligibility to stay legally in the United States, as well as to extend their stay, is contingent upon the J-1 visa holder maintaining their legal status and extending their program in a timely manner.